kibunchininumunu/Nextcloud_Ubuntu/nextcloud.md

 cd /var/www/nextcloud/
 sudo -u www-data php occ maintenance:update:htaccess
 ```
 Now you should be able to access cloud.x_yourdomain.com without untrusted domain warning.
-If the warning is still there, try to access it over your mobile networt to rule out an error in your local DNS settings.
+If the warning is still there, try to access it over your mobile network to rule out an error in your local DNS settings.

 ## Set up crontab
 We wanna use crontab instead of AJAX.